The Franchise King® | Learn How To Become A Franchisee

 You may be hesitant to use a broker because of the fees.
 However, this can be the best way to find qualified buyers if you’re not able to tap into your network.
 A broker will market more aggressively, which may ultimately be worth the fees.
 You do have the option to market your business on a website, but this reduces your confidentiality.

-Finally, I hope the 7 ways I shared above will help you make a lot of money when you offer your franchise for sale!
+Finally, I hope the 7 ways I shared above will help you make a lot of money when you offer your franchise for sale, so you can retire in style!

 (About the Author: Marla DiCarlo is an accomplished business consultant with more than 28 years of professional accounting experience.
 As co-owner and CEO of Raincatcher, she helps business owners sell their business to get paid the maximum value for their business.